mperezjigato/reportsweakly/week7v011.md

 Although no specific structural databases have been located for amorphous solids/glasses, the website of the SIMONS COLLABORATION FOR CRACKING THE GLASS PROBLEM (https://scglass.uchicago.edu/) provides an interesting entry point to the subject.
 A useful aspect of this source is given by sets of LAMMPS files for specific calculations within glass physics.

 Protein structural databases (http://www.rscb.org/ and https://alphafold.ebi.ac.uk/) are probably the best known in Science.
 They include both proteins in solution and in the crystalline state.
 The PDB format is the standard in protein geometries.
-As an example of geometry visualisation, the picture below depitcs the ZFHX4 gene, a transient protein, for which an initial guess of the structure ("template") is provided at the AlphaFold-EBI database.
+As an example of geometry visualisation, the picture below depitcs the ZFHX4 gene, which is a transient protein for which an initial guess of the structure ("template") is provided at the AlphaFold-EBI database.

 ![](structure.png)